 Apart from these, contracture of the infraspinatus muscle, myopathy of the teres minor muscle, carpal injury, supraspinatus avulsion, and medial shoulder instability are some other types of shoulder problems that can affect dogs.

 What Causes Shoulder Injuries in Dogs

-- Shoulder injuries are usually caused by the direct or indirect trauma (such as repetitive strain injury) to the shoulder area.
+- Shoulder injuries are usually caused by direct or indirect trauma (such as repetitive strain injury) to the shoulder area.
 In general, shoulder injuries are caused by the overuse of the muscles that support the shoulder bones.
 Activities like excessive jumping or running can strain the muscles or tendons of the shoulder joint.

-- Sometimes, a strenuous activity can also cause an injury to the shoulder joint, which is quite common in previously inactive or lazy dogs.
+- Sometimes, strenuous activity can also cause an injury to the shoulder joint, which is quite common in previously inactive or lazy dogs.
 An attempt to do an intense physical activity or exercise all of a sudden can result in muscle and joint sprains.
 This is particularly true for overweight or obese dogs, as they have to put more pressure on the shoulder joint while jumping or running.